BeardedFish/Everybody-Edits-CTF/README.md

 ### Is data stored securely through this program?
 No.

-## Known Issues
-* Player locations are only accurate on last key press/release.
-In order to get accurate positions, the Everybody Edits physics engine must be simulated.

 ## Screenshots
 ![Blue team trap](Images/BlueTeamTrap.png "Player triggering the blue teams base trap")
 ![Bridge trap](Images/BridgeTrap.png "Player triggering the bridge trap")